awslabs/mountpoint-s3-csi-driver/docs/CACHING.md

       bucketName: amzn-s3-demo-bucket
 ```

-will translate the following automatically by the CSI Driver v2:
+the CSI Driver will ignore the cache path and will create an `emptyDir` cache volume instead.
+The end result will be the same as this configuration:

 ```yaml
 apiVersion: v1